Double Star Calculator - Technical Documentation

 2. Scale Factor Configuration s0

-Depending on the selected type (CPM, Binary), the algorithm switches its internal scale factor (s0) and units to match the expected physical dimensions:
+Depending on the selected type (CoMov, Binary), the algorithm switches its internal scale factor (s0) and units to match the expected physical dimensions:

-• Common Proper Motion (CPM): Operates in Parsecs (pc) with s0 = 1.0 pc.
+• Co-Moving (CoMov): Operates in Parsecs (pc) with s0 = 1.0 pc.
 This scale is roughly equivalent to the Jacobi Radius of typical stellar clusters in the solar neighborhood, making it ideal for identifying wide associations.

-• Potential Binary Systems (DS): Switches to Astronomical Units (AU) with s0 = 50,000 AU.
+• Potential Binary Systems (DS): Switches to Astronomical Units (AU) with s0 = 20,000 AU.
 This focuses on much smaller scales.
-50,000 AU is widely considered the extreme upper limit for gravitationally bound binary stars (often associated with the outer reaches of the Oort Cloud).

 3. Evidence Classification Labels